NicklGuaca/BMP-Resizer/README.md

 # BMP-Resizer
 From CS50 psets, a bmp resizer.
-Reads sample bmp file, and outputs a new bmp file with new dimensions.
+Reads sample bmp input file, and writes to a new bmp output file with new dimensions.

 View sample.bmp to see desired input, and view either sampleShrunk.bmp or sampleGrow.bmp for desired outputs.